bonaventuredossou/ffr-v1/README.md

       https://www.tensorflow.org/tutorials/text/nmt_with_attention

 The project has been led so far by the edAI (https://twitter.com/edAIOfficial) researchers :
-Chris EMEZUE (https://twitter.com/ChrisEmezue)and Bonaventure DOSSOU (https://twitter.com/bonadossou)
+Chris EMEZUE (https://twitter.com/ChrisEmezue) and Bonaventure DOSSOU (https://twitter.com/bonadossou)

 Our work gave us an overall BLEU score of 44.38.
 The model training and the bleu score distribution along the test dataset plots were provided too